Nutritional Therapy

 Rethinking Your Relationship with Food

 In addition to addressing specific nutritional deficiencies, nutrition therapy often involves rethinking your relationship with food.
+Proper nutrition is an essential component of addiction recovery, as it plays a significant role in physical and mental health, helping individuals rebuild their bodies and minds after the toll of substance abuse.
 Some of the specific steps that might be recommended as part of your treatment include:

 Dietary supplements may be recommended as part of nutritional therapy.
 However, it is generally preferable to get all of the nutrients your body needs through whole foods.
 Synthetically created vitamins and minerals are harder for the body to absorb and can interact with certain prescription medications that you may be taking as part of your recovery plan.
 Products that exceed the recommended daily allowance of certain vitamins and minerals can also place the body at risk of developing additional health problems.